a10networks/A10-azure-arm-templates/POWERSHELL-TEMPLATES/README.md

 like resource group, VM name, network etc before pasting the script’s content on either Azure PowerShell or Azure CLI.
 For more information on using this option please refer to Azure documentation: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal

-##Global License Manager (GLM)
-For all A10 licenses, GLM (Global License Manager) is the authoritative service.
-All A10 products conform with license and licensing policies dictated by GLM.
-GLM is available at https://glm.a10networks.com.
-Default License Manager for HC is set to GLM.
-User can change this in Controller scope by logging in as Super-admin.

 # A10’s Azure Powershell Template Information
 A10’s Azure Powershell templates listed here are for deploying vThunder ADC (Application Delivery Controller) in different design and configuration namely: